zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/get-started/get-started.md

 * Create an OML user
 * Access OML Notebooks
 * Create a Zeppelin Notebook
+* Familiarize with the Zeppelin Notebook toolbar
+* Familiarize with the Zeppelin Notebook interpreter bindings
+* Familiarize with the Zeppelin Notebook interpreters
 * Connect to the Python Interpreter
 * Verify Connection to the Autonomous Database
+* View help files

 Estimated Lab Time: 15 minutes